schuckr53/Python_Data_Project/README.md

 -A more interesting take-away is the gap to be found between each skill in their respective jobs.
 Analyst openings have a noticeable drop-off between their #1 requested skill, SQL, and its runner-up, Excel.
 Both SQL and Python are comparable in their request counts in the Data Engineer field, but its #3 skill, AWS, comes in after a ~35% decline in demand.
 Data Scientists have a severe drop between the #1 and #2 skills Python and SQL, respectively, indicating a need for specialization in Python before reliance on a wider toolkit.

 As the initial plot shows, each role may have a greater need to use specialized skills on their own or the ability to use just a couple in a complimentary way.
-The counts of each role and their underlying skills can therefore be used to estimate the probability of seeing these skill in the US data job market:
+The counts of each role and their underlying skills can therefore be used to estimate the probability of seeing these skills in the US data job market:

 ![Probability of Requested Skills in US Job Postings](https://github.com/user-attachments/assets/bbf59fa3-80b8-49b0-99cb-1091686111f5)